navipartner/docs/content/en/docs/retail/gettingstarted/system_requirements.md

 - A router with integrated 4G fallback, which switches the cabled Internet connection to 4G when it goes down, and/or
 - A backup Internet connection which you can automatically switch over to when the primary Internet connection goes down.

-### Web client

-The web client isn't latency-sensitive.
-However, keeping latency under 100ms between the web client and the BC/NAV Web server is best (the lower the better).

 ## Firewall setup

 ### Software